 - All modules required for QEMU have already been selected in the “Select components” dialogue.
 Confirm with “Next”.

 - Check the suggested destination folder and go to “Install“.

 - Click on “Finish” to complete the setup of QEMU.

 Step 3: Install GUI for QEMU on Windows 10

 As we know the QEMU uses the command line to create virtual machines by default.
-But it would be not feasible for standard computer users using CLI to manage virtual machines, thus we install another open source application to provide Graphical user interface (GUI) to QEMU.
+But it would be not feasible for standard computer users using CLI to manage virtual machines, thus we install another open-source application to provide a Graphical user interface (GUI) to QEMU.
 This program is known as Qtemu which is a fork of a dead project available at https://qtemu.org.